If you’re a small to medium business owner, you’ll inevitably come across an energy contract with an electricity or gas tariff.

 Most business gas plans usually include non-seasonal single rate tariffs – meaning usage rates stay the same regardless of the time of day or year.

-Your existing account transfers to your new account without disrupting your supply– it’s all done remotely.
+Your existing account transfers to your new account without disrupting your supply.
 The only thing that changes is your retailer’s customer service and the price you pay on your new plan.
-If you’re moving premises, contact your existing retailer so they can disconnect you power the day after you leave.
-Be sure to give your new energy retailer at least five days’ notice in advance to ensure you’re connected once you move.
+If you’re moving premises, contact your existing retailer so they can disconnect your power the day after you leave.

-Once you agree to a new energy contract, you typically have a cooling-off period of ten working days.
+Once you agree to a new energy contract, you have a cooling-off period of ten working days.
 A cooling-off period means you can exit your contract without incurring any exit or cancellation fees.